Iwuh/elec-coen-390-f2022-project/simulation/README.md

 ## Limitations
 * The `wide_door.txt` and `open_space.txt` test files show an inherent limitation of the system, that is, it cannot detect two people entering or leaving simultaneously side-by-side.

+## Takeaways
+In general, increasing the minimum time between events (`MIN_TH`) increases the resilience of the system to noise, but runs the risk of losing legitimate events due to users who pass through the doorway notably fast.
+Reducing `MIN_TH` catches these events, but makes noise false positives more likely to occur.
+When testing the actual system, values in the 0.3 to 0.5 second range should be experimentally evaluated for `MIN_TH`.